About the Placement Exam

 If a week has passed, ask your instructor how many people are ahead of you and which other sections might have room.
 You can also ask the coordinator via e-mail.

-2. I attended 8 days of the shopping period but then I missed class one day.
+2. I attended class during the add/drop period but then I missed class one day.
 When I came back, somebody had taken my place.
 Can I get it back?

-3. It is the end of Shopping period and I was unable to join the section I wanted.
+3. It is the end of add/drop period and I was unable to join the section I wanted.
 What can I do?

 You can choose another section that has room, or you can drop Spanish and take it next semester.